 How to Test a Plant

 - Break it down.
-Break the plant into its base components: berry, leaves, stems, flowers, buds and roots.
+Break the plant into its base components: berries, leaves, stems, flowers, buds, and roots.
 Repeat the steps below for each individual part of the plant.

 - Smell it.
 If the plant has a strong, unpleasant odor, it could be a sign you don’t want to eat it.